FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 The decision of whether two name forms count as a variants of a single name or as distinct names varies by culture and individual.

-It is common for much of each name form to be identified in an name part, but there many be components of a name with no identified name part and name parts that do not appear in any name form.
+It is common for much of each name form to be identified in a name part, but there many be components of a name with no identified name part and name parts that do not appear in any name form.